percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/backup_verification.rst

     04-30T11:38:09      0      0        0       1       0   0.054 mysql.time_zone_transition_type
     04-30T11:38:09      1      0        8       1       0   0.064 mysql.user

-This output shows that slave and the replica aren't in consistent state and that the difference is in the ``mysql.user`` table.
+This output shows that source and the replica are not in a consistent state and that the difference is in the ``mysql.user`` table.

 More information on different options that pt-table-checksum provides can be found in the *pt-table-checksum* `documentation <http://www.percona.com/doc/percona-toolkit/2.2/pt-table-checksum.html>`_.